This page explains how CoreDNS, the Traefik Ingress controller, and Klipper service load balancer work within K3s.

 Service Load Balancer

-Any service load balancer (LB) can be leveraged in your Kubernetes cluster.
-K3s provides a load balancer known as Klipper Load Balancer that uses available host ports.
+Any service load balancer (LB) can be used in your K3s cluster.
+By default, K3s provides a load balancer known as ServiceLB (formerly Klipper Load Balancer) that uses available host ports.

 How the Service LB Works

-If multiple Services are created, a separate DaemonSet is created for each Service.
+If multiple LoadBalancer Services are created, a separate DaemonSet is created for each Service.

-It is possible to run multiple Services on the same node, as long as they use different ports.
+It is possible to expose multiple Services on the same node, as long as they use different ports.

 Create a Service of type LoadBalancer in K3s.